microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-schedulesettings.md

 ---
 title: "scheduleSettings resource type"
-description: "Settings controlling how and when the service deploys an update over time."
+description: "Represents settings for controlling how and when the service deploys an update over time."
 author: "ryan-k-williams"
 ms.localizationpriority: medium
 ms.prod: "w10"